Places to Visit in Agra

 Shimla, the capital of Himachal Pradesh, is one of the main tourist destinations of India.
 The picturesque town is situated in the northwestern part of the Himalayan range and the average elevation of the city is 7,234 feet (2205 meters).
 A location map showing the different Shimla roads, railway lines, railway stations, hospitals, hotels, educational institutions, religious places, water bodies and other major attractions of the city.
 The coordinates are 31 ° Shimla 6'12'' North and 77 ° 10'20'' East.
 A location map of Shimla also highlights the Jakhoo Hill, the highest point in the city.

-Places to See in Shimla
+See in Shimla

 Christ Church